 Bouldering grades are numbers or number-letter combinations used to convey the difficulty of a boulder problem.
 The grades are relative, so if you have never climbed before then it’s difficult to know which grades you can climb and which you cannot.

 Bouldering grades, also called bouldering ratings, are used both indoors and outdoors.
 Outdoors, the two main grading scales are the V Scale and Font Scale, discussed in-depth below.

-Indoors, a climbing or bouldering gym can either use the V Scale or Font Scale or make up their own.
-Some gym will use a colored-tape system, where certain tape colors indicate certain difficulties.
+Indoors, climbing and bouldering gyms tend to either use the V Scale or Font Scale or make up their own grading system.
+Some gyms will use a colored-tape system, where certain tape colors indicate certain difficulties.
 Other gyms will use numbers but assign their own meanings to the numbers.
 For example, a gym might grade problems from 0 to 4, 0 being the easiest problems designed for beginners and 4 being the most difficult designed for advanced climbers.

 Grading Boulder Problems: Why & How

 As you could expect, boulder problems vary greatly in their level of difficulty.
 Some problems can be climbed by first-timers and others only by experts.

 In the early days of bouldering, boulder problems were largely ungraded, and boulderers might have had no idea how difficult a problem was until someone told them or they tried it themselves.

 Thus, bouldering grading scales were developed as an easy way to indicate the difficulty of a problem to someone who had never tried it before.
 This then allowed any boulderer who knew the grade of a problem to have a better understanding of its difficulty before trying it.

 Then, as a result of grading boulder problems in terms of their difficulty, it became possible to make comparisons between problems, boulderers, and bouldering locations.